-- 2. Application of the equity method - (1) Number of non-consolidated subsidiaries accounted for by the equity method: None - (2) Number of affiliates accounted for by the equity method: 5 companies Name of principal company: JTC Holdings, Ltd. - (3) Non-consolidated subsidiaries not accounted for by the equity method Name of principal company: Asahi Servicos e Representacoes Ltda. - (4) Number of affiliates not accounted for by the equity method: None
+- 2. Application of the equity method - (1) Number of non-consolidated subsidiaries accounted for by the equity method: None - (2) Number of affiliates accounted for by the equity method: 5 companies

+Name of principal company: Custody Bank of Japan, Ltd. (formerly, JTC Holdings, Ltd.) - (3) Non-consolidated subsidiaries not accounted for by the equity method Name of principal company: Asahi Servicos e Representacoes Ltda. - (4) Affiliates not accounted for by the equity method Name of principal company: SAC Capital Private Limited